maxim-pre/job-tracker-front/README.md

   end
 ```

-You Can see the Users table I've added a column called JTI.
-Whenever a token is dispached for a user the JTI claim is taken from the user model.
+You can see the Users table I've added a column called JTI.
+Whenever a token is dispatched for a user the JTI claim is taken from the user model.
 When a user logs out thier JTI is changed so the token won't be valid anymore.
-I chose this strategy because it reduces the risk of multiple valid tokens at a given time, because the JTI changes whenever a user Session has terminated.
+I chose this strategy because it reduces the risk of multiple valid tokens at a given time, because the JTI changes whenever a user session has terminated.

 To tell devise to communicate with JSON I created a Registrations and a sessions Controller.
 The registrations controller handles operations such as creating and updating a user while the sessions controller handles operations such as signing in logging out.